Ganesh907/SPRINGBOOT-PROJECT/README.md

 ------------------------------------------------

 	-  to provide a application which handles the information of the toys.
+	-  to do registration and login to access this application.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 In this application ADMIN can :